-By community we mean the organized Jewish community as it relates to the issues of Jewish continuity, commitment and learning, and to communal organizations and personnel engaged in these issues.
-Our target population includes the lay and professional leaders who create the content and the climate for Jewish formal and informal education, such as teachers, principals, communal workers, scholars, rabbis, heads of institutions of higher learning, denomination and day school leaders, and the leaders of the American Jewish community who are involved in planning for and financing Jewish education.
-The chief organization targets at the local level are the religious congregations, Jewish Community Centers, schools and agencies under communal sponsorship, Jewish community federations and bureaus of Jewish education (particularly in the large and intermediate cities), and major Jewish-sponsored foundations.
-On the national level, we have the Council of Jewish Federations, JWB, JESNA, the chief denominational and congregational bodies, training institutions, and associations of educators and communal workers who are engaged in formal and informal Jewish education.
+By community, we mean not only the general Jewish community, but especially the organized Jewish community as it relates to the issues of Jewish continuity, commitment and learning, and to the involved organizations and persons engaged in these issues.
+From the Commission's perspective, its target population must include the professional and lay leaders who create the content and the climate for Jewish formal and informal education.
+This means teachers, principals, communal workers, academics and other scholars, rabhis, heads of institutions of higher learning, denomination and day school leaders and the leaders of the American Jewish community who are involved in planning for and financing Jewish education.
+The chief local institutional targets are the synagogues, Jewish community centers, camps, supplementary and day schools, agencies under communal sponsorship, Jewish community federations and bureaus of Jewish education, and major Jewish-sponsored foundations.
+At the national level are JWB, JESNA, CJF, the chief denominational and congregational bodies, training institutions, and associations of educators and communal workers who are engaged in formal and informal Jewish education.